HowlandLab/DIBS/README.md

   - Make sure that you have Python 3.7 or newer installed
 - Ensure that you have Anaconda installed
   - You can ensure you have conda installed by running: `conda --version`
-  - If you do not have Anaconda installed, it is a good idea
+  - If you do not have Anaconda installed, it is a good idea to have it but not entirely required.
 - Run the following command to create your environment: `conda create -n dibs && conda activate dibs`
 - Copy and paste all commands from [CONDA_ENV_COMMANDS.txt](./CONDA_ENV_COMMANDS.txt) into your command line one at a time to download all necessary packages